Estimating Treatment Effects with Independent Component Analysis: Estimating Treatment Effects with ICA

-This section investigates the case when the covariates affect treatment and outcome in a nonlinear way.
-We investigate how modeling choices and insights in the fields of nonlinear \gls{ica} (exchangeability) and score-based \gls{cd} (derivatives for additive models) can suggest that treatment effect estimation is feasible with \textit{linear} ICA in the nonlinear \gls{plr} case.
-We start by defining the nonlinear \gls{plr} model. \begin{definition}[Nonlinear PLR] A nonlinear \gls{plr} model with the graph $T{\to} Y$ and $T{\leftarrow} X {\to} Y$ with nonlinear dependence on $X$ is given by the (inverse) \gls{sem}: \end{definition} \paragraph{Insights from nonlinear ICA: PLR as an exchangeable process.} Many nonlinear ICA methods assume a notion of ``variability" of the data distribution, which can often be characterized by exchangeability~\citep{reizinger_identifiable_2024}.
-Exchangeable \glspl{rv} have been shown to facilitate causal discovery and representational identifiability results~\citep{guo_causal_2022,guo_finetti_2024,reizinger_identifiable_2024}.
-Inspired by these results, we apply the lens of exchangeability to the \gls{plr}.
-By introducing two conditional source variables $\varepsilon'(X), \eta'(X)$---where $X$ is conceived as the auxiliary variable of the nonlinear ICA literature---, we can rewrite the nonlinear PLR equations into a form which shows their exchangeability.
-Technically speaking, what is important is that the newly introduced variables are conditionally independent given $X.$
+We next investigate the case when the covariates affect treatment and outcome in a nonlinear way.
+Specifically, we will use insights from the fields of nonlinear \gls{ica} (conditional independence) and score-based \gls{cd} (derivatives for \glspl{anm}, deferred to \cref{sec:app_cd}) to assess the feasibility of using FastICA---which operates under a \textit{linear} ICA model---for treatment effect estimation in the \emph{nonlinear} \gls{plr} model. \begin{definition}[Nonlinear PLR] A nonlinear \gls{plr} model with the graph $T{\to} Y$ and $T{\leftarrow} X {\to} Y$ and independent zero-mean $(\xi, \eta, \eps)$ is given by the (inverse) \gls{sem}: \end{definition} \paragraph{Insights from nonlinear ICA: conditional independencies in PLR.} Many nonlinear ICA methods assume a notion of ``variability'' of the data distribution, which can often be characterized by additional conditional independencies~\citep{guo_causal_2022,guo_finetti_2024,reizinger_identifiable_2024}.
+Inspired by these results, we apply the lens of conditional independence to the \gls{plr} model.
+By introducing two conditional source variables $\varepsilon'(X), \eta'(X)$---where $X$ plays the role of the auxiliary variable in the nonlinear ICA literature---we can rewrite the nonlinear PLR equations into a form which shows their conditional independence given $X$: